nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 Once a health check is completed, there is a requirement to provide next step guidance.
 Thought should be given to how localised this guidance needs to be.
 Should a GP be able to have the ability to signpost those at their surgery that have a high blood pressure to a local clinic or service?

 This possible requirement could lead to a "Multi-tenant" style solution, where different areas and regions appear to be independently managed, but are run on the same underlying platform.

+There may also be a requirement for booking into these services, directly from the Health Check Results (similar to booking appointments for face to face testing of bloods).

 > **Area 11 Summary**
 >